Model Reduction of a Flexible Nonsmooth Oscillator Recovers its Entire Bifurcation Structure

-For models B and C, the characteristic equation \cref{eq:characteristic_eq} is the same because the constant force ${F}$ at the boundary corresponding to model B can be eliminated by first calculating the solution of its PDE about the static deflection curve resulting from ${F}$ (see Appendix \ref{sec:asimub}).
-The natural frequencies in these cases are denoted as by $\omega_i$.
+The characteristic equation \cref{eq:characteristic_eq} is the same for models B and C because the constant force ${F}$ at the boundary in model B can be eliminated by first calculating the solution of its PDE about the static deflection curve resulting from ${F}$ (see Appendix \ref{sec:asimub}).
+The natural frequencies in these cases are denoted as by $\omega_i$ ($i=1,2,...,N$).
 For model A, \cref{eq:characteristic_eq,eq:characteristic_eq_AB} are modified by setting ${k}=0$ and the natural frequencies are denoted by $\Omega_i$.

 \Cref{eq:characteristic_eq} was used to numerically solve for the natural frequencies, which were then used to obtain the normal modes \cite{meirovitch_fundamentals_2001,Rao2006}.
 Denoting the $i^{th}$ mode for model A as $\gamma_i$, and for models B and C as $\xi_i$, $N$-mode approximations for $w(x,t)$ have the form: \begin{subnumcases} { w(x,t)=} \sum_{i=1}^{N} r_i(t)\gamma_i(x) & for model A \\ \sum_{i=1}^{N} a_i(t)\xi_i(x) & for model B \\ \sum_{i=1}^{N} \alpha_i(t)\xi_i(x) & for model C. \end{subnumcases} Starting with the eigenvalue problem in each case, standard manipulations (the general form of which can be found in Appendix~\ref{sec:AppC1}) lead to the following orthonormality conditions: